Project Records Royal Observer Corps

 Their post-war role involved keeping a watch during the period when international nuclear tension was at its greatest.
 Had there been a nuclear attack, the observers would have monitored radioactive fallout in their area.
 More than 1,500 underground bunkers were built right across the UK; four were in Shetland.

 Roxanne and Susan have interviewed many of those who served in the ROC and they've gathered together a range of memorabilia.
 They've also covered three of the bunkers in specially-woven fabric decorated with words taken from the ROC's instruction manuals; the words are created in glow-in-the-dark material, so that they are visible at night, and the recorded voices of the ROC members are played on the site, with all the documentary material and the sound recordings available in the nearest public hall.
-The website offers sound recordings and photographs, too.

 All in all, it's a very impressive and thought-provoking piece of work.